TensorBFS/TensorInference.jl/docs/src/background.md

 can be useful for model comparison or anomaly detection.
 This involves summing the joint probability over all possible states of the unobserved variables in the model, given some observed variables.
-This is a fundamental task in Bayesian statistics and is often used as a stepping stone for other types of inference."
+This is a fundamental task in Bayesian statistics and is often used as a stepping stone for other types of inference.

 ### Marginal inference (MAR):